 But he says, “Overall, punishments were more mental than physical.”
 Kids would be placed in the Crisis Intervention Room (CIR) or Crisis Intervention Unit (CIU).
 “They did some crazy mental stuff on us in those places.”
 That seems to be a child’s description of what he has never understood.

 Shadow describes his experiences in E.C.
 Academy in excruciating detail.
 At the first sign of a disturbance he says, “You could hear ‘Core Staff’ slamming doors opened and closed, their heavy tread like thunder as their feet slapped against the floor, charging to the scene.”
 These huge men that Shadow describes as being over 300 pounds were trained to grab these little boys and spin them into a hold where the staffer had the child’s right wrist in his left hand and his left wrist in the staffer’s right hand with the child’s arms crossed over the child’s chest, elbows out, and then the staffer would slam the child face down on the floor with the staffer’s weight on the child’s back as they pulled the child’s arms tighter to force the air out of their lungs.
 Imagine that child’s panic as he struggled to breath, not knowing if this time he was to die, smothered beneath a weight he had no hope of moving.

 There are more questions than answers about juvenile detention abuse and we may never know the whole story.
 What we do know is that all three of these men have spent their entire adult lives in prison.
 It’s impossible for me to believe that these facilities did not play a part in turning these children into young men capable of acts of violence.

-Daniel Harris is serving 35 years in Texas for Attempted Capital Murder.
+Daniel Harris is serving 35 years in Texas for 10 counts of Attempted Capital Murder.